Plum Season Featured in

-Bulgarian people have been grown plums for a long time.
-They not only ate this fruit fresh but also used it in jams, juices, jelly, marmalades, pastille, prunes, tinctures, liqueurs, and plum brandy.
+Bulgarian people have been growing plums for a long time.
+They don't only eat this fruit fresh but also use it in jams, juices, jelly, marmalades, pastille, prunes, tinctures, liqueurs, and plum brandy.
 In the south of Bulgaria, at the foot of the Balkans, you will even find an ancient city of Sliven named after it.
-Plums in Bulgary are easy to find from late summer through early autumn.
+Plums in Bulgaria are easy to find from late summer to early autumn.

 Locals generously "wine and dine" Slivovitz (plum brandy), one of the most common varieties of rakia in Bulgaria.